 You’ve pitched your beauty brand to Sephora, had a successful in-person meeting with the buying team, and you’ve finally been chosen to join the ranks of companies you’ve always looked up to when you first made that face cream or lipstick in your apartment kitchen.
 This is when the real hard work begins, and where you encounter the greatest challenges in working with a big box store like Sephora.
-In this Part 3 of How to Pitch Sephora series, we share the terms included in your contract and what, if anything, to negotiate so you get the best deal possible prior to fulfilling the PO
+In this Part 3 of How to Pitch Sephora series, we share the terms included in your contract and what, if anything, to negotiate so you get the best deal possible prior to fulfilling the PO.

 So is it even possible to negotiate your contract with Sephora?
 The short answer is yes, but it’s not easy.
 It depends on a number of variables.
 Sephora puts a clause in their contract that their terms are non-negotiable, so be persistent to make any changes happen.
 Work with your lawyer or adviser to negotiate your deal.
 Too many times young brand founders are intimidated by big box stores.
 They feel they have to sign whatever is presented to them, and that’s just not the case.

 Don’t let a big box retailer steamroll you into terms not favorable to your young brand.
 Protect your brand’s best interests.
-Click To Tweet
+Share on XUpon approval, your buyer will send you the following to review or fill out:

-• Vendor Terms for you to sign (this is essentially your contract)
+- Vendor Terms for you to sign (this is essentially your contract)

-• New Vendor Data Sheet
+- New Vendor Data Sheet

-• Vendor Compliance and Routing Guide
+- Vendor Compliance and Routing Guide

-• Preferred EDI Providers
+- Preferred EDI Providers

-• New Product Form with the sku information
+- New Product Form with the sku information

 Here’s what’s up for negotiation: